 The Britax Advocate Clicktight is one of the most popular car seats around.
 Parents love it because it’s built like a tank, feels like a cushy chair, and will grow with your child until they are 65 pounds.

 But is it the right car for you?
-In this guide we cover everything you need to know.
+In this review we cover everything you need to know.

 Table of Contents

 - Using it for newborn babies